 There are amazing city views, shady picnic spots under the trees, and if you’re stuck for transport, it’s only 650m from Wollstonecraft Station.

 Where: Berry Island Reserve, 10 Shirley Rd, Wollstonecraft NSW 2065

 Tucked away under the Roseville Bridge is this great swimming spot on the lower level of Echo Point Park.
-It’s a bit rocky to get down there, but there are less people to share the water with.
+It’s a bit rocky to get down there, but there are fewer people to share the water with.

 Where: Echo Point Park, Babbage Road, Roseville Chase, NSW 2069

 Greenwich Baths is a beautifully located harbour beach at the tip of Greenwich Point.
-It’s very busy with families on weekends, but I imagine it’s the perfect little swimming spot on a quiet week day.
+It’s very busy with families on weekends, but I imagine it’s the perfect little swimming spot on a quiet weekday.

 There’s a small entry fee, but the water is surrounded by a shark-proof net, and there’s a cafe, changing rooms, and showers on site.